Exercise-Induced Asthma

 Hence, the membranes that line your airways (called bronchi) can become inflamed, causing them to narrow, resulting in asthma symptoms.
 Asthma attacks occur when the airways narrow too far.
 Asthmatics are more likely to suffer from EIB due to their sensitive bronchi.

-Symptoms Of Exercise-Induced Asthma
+Common Symptoms of Exercise-Induced Asthma

 There are several symptoms of EIB, including: